-Threats that are detected by the IPS engine are listed in the Threat Scan tab of the FIREWALL page of the CloudGen Firewall.
+Threats that are detected by the IPS engine are listed in the Threat Scan tab of the Firewall interface of a Barracuda NG Firewall.
 This user interface provides a detailed view of information to each detected threat.

 Firewall Threat Scan Interface

-The Threat Scan interface can also be used to detect and manage false positives.
+The Threat Scan interface can also be used to detect and manage false positive detections.
 If one of the entries listed was detected as malicious but should be allowed instead,

 - Select the desired entry.

 - Select Add IPS Overrides in the upper bar.

 - In the False Positive interface, click Send Changes and Activate.